FarronF/limerick-council-meetings/meetings/2023/03/23-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 16th February 2023.md

 23rd March – 2pm Workshop on Speed Limit Review

-3pm March Monthly Meeting of Cappamore Kilmallock Municipal District---
+3pm March Monthly Meeting of Cappamore Kilmallock Municipal District
+---
 3. Disposal of Property

 An update was provided by Property Services on the disposal of property at Foxhall West.